-Dr. Andrew Pinto is the founder and director of The Upstream Lab.
+Dr. Andrew Pinto is the founder and director of the Upstream Lab.
 He is a Public Health and Preventive Medicine specialist and family physician at St. Michael’s Hospital.
-Dr. Pinto completed his residency at the University of Toronto and his Master’s in Health Policy, Planning and Financing at the London School of Economics and the London School of Hygiene and Tropical Medicine as a Commonwealth Scholar.
-Currently, he is a Scientist in the Centre for Urban Health Solutions at the Li Ka Shing Knowledge Institute at St. Michael’s Hospital and an Assistant Professor at the University of Toronto, and Associate Director for Clinical Research at UTOPIAN.
+He is a Scientist in the Centre for Urban Health Solutions, Li Ka Shing Knowledge Institute, an Assistant Professor at the University of Toronto, and Associate Director for Clinical Research at UTOPIAN.

 Andrew’s publications on Google Scholar.

-Amy Craig-Neil is a Research Assistant in The Upstream Lab, working on an audit and feedback intervention that incorporates information on social determinants to improve HIV primary care.
+Amy Craig-Neil is a Research Coordinator in The Upstream Lab.
 She completed her Bachelor of Science Honours degree at Queen’s University in Life Sciences in 2009 and her Master’s degree in Global Health at McMaster University in 2014.